Transposed Poisson structures: Transposed Poisson algebras and structures

-Each finite-dimensional semisimple commutative associative algebra is a direct sum of one-dimensional ideals.
+In fact, each complex finite-dimensional semisimple commutative associative algebra is a direct sum of one-dimensional ideals.
 On the other hand, it is known that all derivations of this algebra are trivial and it is unital.
-Hence, we have our statement. \end{proof}
+Hence, all transposed Poisson structures on a complex finite-dimensional semisimple commutative associative algebra $(\A, \cdot)$ are trivial.